build-server-protocol/build-server-protocol/docs/bsp.md

 ```

 This request may trigger a compilation on the selected build targets.
 The server is free to send any
-number of `build/publishDiagnostics` and `build/logMessage` notifications during compilation before
+number of `build/compileReport`, `build/publishDiagnostics` and `build/logMessage` notifications
-completing the response.
-The client is free to forward these messages to the LSP editor client.
+during compilation before completing the response.

 The client will get a `requestId` field in `ScalaTestClassesResult` if the `requestId` field in the
 `ScalaTestClassesParams` is defined.

 #### 1.7.1.4.
 Scala Main Classes Request

-The build target scalac options request is sent from the client to the server to query for the list
+The build target main classes request is sent from the client to the server to query for the list of
-of main classes that can be fed as arguments to `buildTarget/run`.
-This method can be used for the
+main classes that can be fed as arguments to `buildTarget/run`.
+This method can be used for the same
-same use cases than the [Scala Test Classes Request](#1.7.1.3.-scala-test-classes-request) enables.
+use cases than the [Scala Test Classes Request](#1.7.1.3.-scala-test-classes-request) enables.

 * method: `buildTarget/scalaMainClasses`
 * params: `ScalaMainClassesParams`